-- 4. Pull the recoil-start handle slowly until you feel some resistance, then pull the it sharply to start the engine. - After the engine starts, gradually move the choke to the right.
-If the engine stalls or hesitates, move the choke left again until the engine warms up. - Move the throttle lever to desired setting.
+- 4. Pull the recoil-start handle slowly until you feel some resistance, then pull the it sharply to start the engine. - 5.
+After the engine starts, gradually move the choke to the right.
+If the engine stalls or hesitates, move the choke left again until the engine warms up.

+Move the throttle lever to desired setting.

-Shutting Off the Engine
+Stopping the Engine

-- Reduce the engine speed to idle. - 2.
-Turn the engine switch and fuel valve off. - 3.
-Wait for all moving parts to stop before proceeding.
+- 1. Turn the engine switch and fuel valve off. - Wait for all moving parts to stop before proceeding.